 - When the import starts, a new webpage/tab will open displaying the status of the import, including showing which lines have errors.
 A customer that has been imported successfully will show “OK” at the end of each line.
 If there are lines with errors, continue the steps below.

-Tip: The upload should only be used to get your existing customers entered into Telstra Trades Assist.
+Tip: Performing an upload should only be used to get your existing customers entered into Telstra Trades Assist.
 New customers and edits to customers should be created/completed within Telstra Trades Assist going forward.
 If you attempt to re-import the CSV file with changes, the changes will be ignored.
 If you change a customer or business name, it will then create a duplicate record.

 - If a Customer hasn’t been imported it is either because it is missing an essential piece of information, or some data is misaligned.
 Return to step 7 and review any Customers skipped.